 Nicolas Molé’s immersive animated installation IIs vous regardent (They look at you) embodies the forest environment of his ancestral home, Lifou in New Caledonia.
 Pulsing natural life forms found in this environment are symbols for the forces of nature.
 They also stand in for complex human emotions and relationships including with those that the living have with an ancestral realm.

-Yumi Danis (We Dance) is co-curated with Ni-Vanuatu songwriter, musician and author Marcel Meltherorong (Mars Melto), and brings together dancers and musicians from Papua, Papua New Guinea, Fiji, the Solomon Islands, Vanuatu and New Caledonia.
-It is staged as an immersive multimedia installation, animated by contemporary dance and consciously addresses the issues involved in translating and contextualising performance from these regions for a broader audience.
+Yumi Danis (We Dance) was co-curated for ‘The 8th Asia Pacific Triennial of Contemporary Art’ (APT8) with Ni-Vanuatu songwriter, musician and author Marcel Meltherorong (Mars Melto), and brought together dancers and musicians from Papua, Papua New Guinea, Fiji, the Solomon Islands, Vanuatu and New Caledonia.
+It was staged as an immersive multimedia installation, animated by contemporary dance and consciously addresses the issues involved in translating and contextualising performance from these regions for a broader audience.

-is the Gallery’s flagship exhibition focused on the work of Asia, the Pacific and Australia.
+The Asia Pacific Triennial of Contemporary Art (APT) is the Gallery’s flagship exhibition focused on the work of Asia, the Pacific and Australia.
 APT8 was at the Queensland Art Gallery and Gallery of Modern Art from 21 November 2015 until 10 April 2016

 Feature image detail: Nicolas Molé IIs vous regardent (They look at you) 2015, reconfigured 2017